 When an individual begins their addiction treatment journey from drugs or alcohol, typically, they will start with a detox program.
-Detox is considered an inpatient treatment program, since you live at the treatment facility.
-You have access to medical professionals around the clock that will monitor you during the withdrawal process.
+Detox is considered an inpatient treatment program since you live at the treatment facility.
+You have access to medical professionals around the clock who will monitor you during the withdrawal process.

 More often than not, after a detox program, you would go to an inpatient rehab program.
 There are different variations of an inpatient rehab program, but they all have the same main principle; to provide you with addiction education and therapy.
 When you are about to complete your inpatient rehab, someone from your clinical team will talk to you about aftercare programming.

 Aftercare programming is designed to help support you at home.
 This can include sober living and various outpatient addiction treatment programs.
 Similar to inpatient rehabs, each provider will likely have their own twist on their aftercare programming.

 Aftercare in Indiana will use similar treatment approaches as inpatient rehab programs.
 This can include group therapy, individual therapy, addiction education, and medication management.

 Addiction is a disease with no cure.
 Rather, it is a disease we can live with if we take the proper steps to care for ourselves.
 Addiction treatment begins in inpatient programs, however, it does not end there.

 A common experience in inpatient rehab is that individuals leave feeling as though they can conquer the world.
 A part of this is the progress they have made in their recovery.
 The thing to remember is the progress made thus far has been in a controlled environment with significant differences from your home.